-It uses MSK assessment and triage to ensure that people with MSK problems are directed to the right treatment in the right place at the right time.
-It filters the referrals from primary to secondary care and takes a PT-first approach for MSK conditions because it provides a high degree of clinical diagnostic accuracy at 1/25th of the overall cost per MSK episode.
+It takes a PT-first approach for MSK conditions because it provides a high degree of clinical diagnostic accuracy at 1/25th of the overall cost per MSK episode.
 Done properly, this can stop about 20% of the referrals and significant discomfort for members.

 This model also supports member’s needs after the surgery and provides post-surgical rehabilitation, that is convenient and effective.
 The therapist and member collaborate together to establish functional goals related to resuming normal activities of living as well as preventing an injury from recurring.